isomerpages/sentosa-corp/_who-we-are/overview.md

 Formerly a fishing village and British military base during World War II, Sentosa (meaning peace and tranquillity in Malay), was transformed into an idyllic island resort in 1972 as a recreational space for Singaporeans to enjoy.
 Today, Sentosa has become a premier leisure destination welcoming both local and international visitors from all around the world.

 This 500-hectare resort island is home to an exciting array of themed attractions, award-winning spa retreats and resort accommodation, alongside lush greenery, golden sandy beaches, world-renowned championship golf courses and even a deep-water yachting marina and luxury residences - making it a compelling destination for business and leisure for millions of visitors from all around the world.
-Making Sentosa its home, too, is Singapore’s first integrated resort, Resorts World Sentosa, which operates Southeast Asia’s first Universal Studios theme park.
+Sentosa is also home to Singapore’s first integrated resort, Resorts World Sentosa, which operates Southeast Asia’s first Universal Studios theme park.

 ![Image of Sentosa]({{"/images/who-we-are/overview/new-about-us-overview.jpg" | absolute_url}})